hfboyce/tableau_course/lessons/tableau1.md

 ## Where is visualization situated in the grand scheme of data science?

 - Visualization can absolutely be an end-goal!
-- Visualization dashboards can be used used to target individuals for sales, find shortcomings in production, as well as help, identify trends in the data which can help with a prediction component.
+- Visualization dashboards can be used to target individuals for sales, find shortcomings in production, as well as help, identify trends in the data which can help with a prediction component.

 ## Quick Quiz